wafer-space/gf180mcu-project-template/README.md

 Project template for wafer.space MPW runs using the gf180mcu PDK.

-> [!CAUTION]
-> This repository is still WIP.

 ## Prerequisites

-For now we use a custom repository for the PDK until all changes are upstreamed.
+We use a custom fork of the [gf180mcuD PDK variant](https://github.com/wafer-space/gf180mcu) until all changes have been upstreamed.

-Simply run `make clone-pdk` to clone the correct PDK version.
+To clone the latest PDK version, simply run `make clone-pdk`.

-Next, install LibreLane by following the Nix based installation instructions: https://librelane.readthedocs.io/en/latest/getting_started/common/nix_installation/index.html
+In the next step, install LibreLane by following the Nix-based installation instructions: https://librelane.readthedocs.io/en/latest/getting_started/common/nix_installation/index.html

 ## Implement the Design

-This repository contains a Nix Flake that provides a shell with the [`leo/gf180mcu`](https://github.com/librelane/librelane/tree/leo/gf180mcu) branch of LibreLane.
+This repository contains a Nix flake that provides a shell with the [`leo/gf180mcu`](https://github.com/librelane/librelane/tree/leo/gf180mcu) branch of LibreLane.

 Simply run `nix-shell` in the root of this repository.